Ryan-53/spreadsheet_microservice/README.txt

 Flask Microservice providing the backend of a spreadsheet

-Can use a local DB (sqlite) or remote (firebase, firebase name required as environment variable 'FBASE') [DEMO firebase DB='scbase-b2018']
+It can use a local DB (sqlite) or remote (firebase, firebase name required as environment variable 'FBASE' to be held in .env)

 ----------------------------